 When we feed our egos, we stifle the part of ourselves that wants to throw open the doors and be free.
-The part of us that knows challenges are opportunities for growth, that struggles help us to evolve, and that the only reason we’re not getting what we want is because we’re listening to our ego and the negative narratives it’s building about us.
-Our ego makes deliberate effort to fight against – it’s the very reason so much self-help advice centres around keeping a “gratitude journal,” and generally focusing on the positive.
-Each of us can be successful if we stop identifying with our ego, develop growth mindsets and use the stories we tell about ourselves to catapult us into living extraordinary lives.
+The part of us that knows challenges are opportunities for growth, that our struggles help us to evolve, and that the only reason we are not getting what we want is because we are listening to our ego and the negative narratives it is building in our head about us.
+The ego makes a deliberate effort to fight against – it’s the very reason so much self-help advice centres around keeping a “gratitude journal,” and generally focusing on the positive.
+Each of us can be successful if we stop identifying with our ego, develop growth mindsets, and use the stories we tell about ourselves to catapult us into living extraordinary lives.

-Choosing from your heart will begin to detox you from the grip of ego.
+Making choices from your heart space will begin to detox you from the fearful grip of the ego.
 As with all detoxes, this can feel hellish in the beginning.
 Your ego will throw all kinds of reasons at you about why it can’t possibly be the right way to go.
-However, if you stay the course, your detoxification will usher in a state of energised renewal and newfound strength will carry you to new heights.
+However, if you stay the course, your detoxification will usher in a state of energised renewal, and newfound strength will elevate you to new heights personally and professionally.
 When working your way through the depths of physical, emotional or energetic healing, the key is to focus on self-compassion and loving choices instead of going to war with the things your ego wishes to stop.
 Start something.
-Whether its eating healthy on a more consistent basis; exercising more frequently; staying more hydrated; setting daily intentions; creating a gratitude journal, getting out into nature; starting or finishing projects; or anything else you believe you cannot do until other distractions or perceived barriers have been laid to rest.
-This is how you begin to integrate the ego.
+Whether it’s eating healthy on a more consistent basis; exercising more frequently; staying more hydrated; setting daily intentions; creating a gratitude journal, getting out into nature; starting or finishing projects; or anything else you believe you cannot do until other distractions or perceived barriers have been laid to rest.
+This is how you begin to integrate your ego.

 “Argue for your limitations and, sure enough, they’re yours.”